andre-martins/andre-martins.github.io/content/pages/home.md

 # News

+* I am co-directing the [ELLIS NLP program](https://ellis.eu/programs/natural-language-processing) with [Iryna Guleyvich](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/staff_ukp/prof_dr_iryna_gurevych/index.en.jsp) and [Ivan Titov](http://ivan-titov.org/), with an amazing list of fellows and scholars!
+* We're launching [LUMLIS](https://lumlis.tecnico.ulisboa.pt), the Lisbon unit of the [ELLIS](https://ellis.eu) network!
+* We have new papers accepted at EMNLP 2020 and NeurIPS 2020.
+* I am SAC for EACL 2021 and AC for ICLR 2021.
 * **We have an opening for a Post-Doc position in the DeepSPIN project.** See [here](pages/jobs.html) for details!
 * I am co-organizing LxMLS 2020 (Lisbon Machine Learning School), which will be a fully remote school this year.
 See [here](http://lxmls.it.pt) for details!
 * We have new papers accepted at ACL 2020, ICML 2020, and EAMT 2020.